 - A comprehensive guide to using Duo can be found at Duo’s website: Duo Guide to Two-Factor Authentication

-- Support is also available by contacting the Help Desk at 325-HELP or needhelp.ou.edu.
+- Support is also available by contacting the Service Desk at 325-HELP or needhelp.ou.edu.

 Recommended Practices for Using Duo MFA